Softinn-Solutions/softinn-hotel-booking-engine-wordpress/README.md

 # Softinn Hotel Booking Engine Wordpress Plugin

-This is a WordPress plugin created for Softinn users.
-It will enable booking engine installation and calendar widget usage on your WordPress site.
+This Wordpress plugin is made specially for Softinn Users.
+It helps you add a booking system and calendar widget to your WordPress site easily.

 ## Features

-* Booking ending shortcode
+* Booking ending shortcode - A Short tag that will enable the booking engine.
-* Calendar widget
+* Calendar widget - A user-friendly calendar widget for streamlined booking management.
-* Customizable theme color
+* Customizable theme color - A personalize theme color to align with your website's branding.

 ## Installing